Halič

 Halič (Geschatz; Gács) is a village and municipality in the Lučenec District in the Banská Bystrica Region of Slovakia.

 History

-In historical records, the village was first mentioned in 1299 (Gach) in the records of the Kingdom of Hungary as the location of a very important castle and it was part of the Kingdom until 1920.
+In historical records, the village was first mentioned in 1299 (Gach) in the records of the Kingdom of Hungary as the location of a very important castle.
 From 1554 to 1594 it was occupied by Turks.
-From 1938 to 1945 it again belonged to Hungary.
+Before the creation of independent Czechoslovakia in 1918, it was part of Nógrád County within the Kingdom of Hungary.
+From 1938 to 1945 it again belonged to Hungary as a result of the First Vienna Award.